dzzie/humidor.net/Arduino/tft/Readme.md

 This mode is mostly for development, testing, and demo purposes. (touch screens gives you so much flexibility I just had to add it)

+One other bug I noticed, I was using a 12v power supply for a while in testing.
+The regulator chip got pretty hot and within an hour the arduino just kept rebooting.
+Probably a hot glitch.
+If you run into problems like this try a lower voltage power supply.

 Other Credits: